Precision Point - Data models – Push or Pull?

 Yes, a degree of this can be built into the “push” model, but the ability to go and find data on any level, still from within the data warehouse of course, provides an invaluable means to dig much deeper and broader into the data and obtain meaningful insights from which to take action and drive the business.
 Without a data model, a great deal of time would be spent pulling data directly from source systems with no controls or governance, something that gets even more difficult in today’s cloud environments of locked-down data.

 When combining both the “push” and “pull” scenarios, all data coming from a data warehouse is from a single source of auditable, traceable and agreed information, regardless of who is using it or how.

 At PrecisionPoint, we believe that all businesses should be driven by data, and in turn, that all data should be driven by the needs of the business.

-Hopefully this article has given some insight and food for thought, but please feel free to reach out to us on email@example.com if we may be able to help in your BI planning or process.
+Hopefully, this article has given some insight and food for thought, but please feel free to reach out to us at firstname.lastname@example.org if we may be able to help in your BI planning or process.